Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## PersistentVolumeClaim

-Persistent volume claims are created when a docker volume is requested (all volume mounts from `settings.createOptions.HostConfig.Mounts`), the peristent volume claim has not been created by the user, and the runtime has been set to expect to use persistent volumes.
+Persistent volume claims are created when a docker volume is requested (all volume mounts from `settings.createOptions.HostConfig.Mounts`), the persistent volume claim has not been created by the user, and the runtime has been set to expect to use persistent volumes.

 The runtime is set to expect PVs by assigning `persistentVolumeName` or `storageClassName` at